adrianchifor/Swiftnotes/README.md

 # Swiftnotes

-This project is no longer maintained.
+**This project is no longer maintained.**

-[Swiftnotes](https://play.google.com/store/apps/details?id=com.moonpi.swiftnotes) is a note taking app that takes simplicity and speed to a whole new level.
+Swiftnotes is a note taking app that takes simplicity and speed to a whole new level.

 It offers you a quick and easy way to stay organised, capture your thoughts, reminders or anything that's on your mind, any time, anywhere.
 No extra unnecessary features, just notes.
-For screenshots and more information visit the [Google PlayStore.](https://play.google.com/store/apps/details?id=com.moonpi.swiftnotes)

 ### Build